-Things have changed a little once I started to explain my marketing activities to customers in it’s basic form making sure it would make sense to a five year old.
+Things have changed a little once I started to explain my marketing activities to customers in their basic form making sure it would make sense to a five-year-old.

 The exception is if your customers are savvy then obviously this technique won’t be welcomed and could be rather offensive- Marketers beware…

 So let’s talk about SEO in its basic form as if we were explaining it to a five-year-old.